mikke89/RmlUiDoc/pages/rml/html4_style_sheet.md

 ---
 layout: page
-title: HTML4 Style Sheet
+title: HTML Style Sheet
 parent: rml
 next: deprecated
 ---

-This sample style sheet is based on the recommended CSS 2.0 style sheet found [here](http://www.w3.org/TR/REC-CSS2/sample.html).
+This sample style sheet is based on the recommended CSS 2 style sheet found [here](https://drafts.csswg.org/css2/#html-stylesheet).
 It introduces default rules that we recommend you use as a basis for your own style sheet.

 ```css
 body, div,